strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ### Step 1: Create collection types with the Content-Types Builder

+The Content-Types Builder plugin helps you create your data structure.
+When creating an empty project with Strapi, this is where to get the party started!

 #### Create a "Restaurant" collection type

+Your restaurants directory will eventually include many restaurants, so we need to create a "Restaurant" collection type.
+Then we can describe the fields to display when adding a new restaurant entry:

 1. Go to [Plugins > Content-Types Builder](http://localhost:1337/admin/plugins/content-type-builder) in the main navigation.
 2. Click on **Create new collection type**.